Russ Harvey Consulting - Computer and Internet Services

 Check Point blog

-The more you reveal, the easier it is to target you.
-If they know your marital status and how many children you have, they can identify potential markets.
+The more you reveal, the easier it is to target you — your marital status, how many children you have, where you live, your income, your hobbies, etc. These factors identify potential markets.

 Loyalty Cards

-Loyalty cards can provide you with free merchandise and more, but they give a huge advantage to retailers as well by allowing them to track your purchases.
+Loyalty cards can provide you with free merchandise and more, but provide advantage to retailers such as allowing them to track your purchases.
+Apps on mobile devices have been used to track your location without your permission.

 Retailers like Home Depot ask if you'd like an email receipt.
 That's a sneaky way to obtain your email address.